clinzy25/chat-app/README.md

   - run `sh start_dev` from project root
   - open `localhost:3000` in your browser

+*Client and server both have hot reload enable for development *You can start two clients simultaneously by adding the flag `--two-clients` to the start_dev command.
+They will be on ports 3000 and 3001.
-*client and server both have hot reload enable for development *Subsequent app stop/starts can use `docker-compose -f docker-compose.dev.yml up` and `docker-compose -f docker-compose.dev.yml down`
+*Subsequent app stop/starts can use `docker-compose -f docker-compose.dev.yml up` and `docker-compose -f docker-compose.dev.yml down`